wunnr/partydeck-rs/README.md

 ## Building

-To build PartyDeck, You'll need a Rust toolchain installed with the 2024 Edition.
-For the mouse/keyboard gamescope build, you'll need ninja and meson installed.
+To build PartyDeck, you'll need a Rust toolchain installed with the 2024 Edition.
+For the mouse/keyboard gamescope build, you'll need Ninja and Meson installed.
 Clone the repo with submodules by running `git clone --recurse-submodules https://github.com/wunnr/partydeck-rs.git`.
 Navigate to the gamescope submodule at `deps/gamescope` and run these commands to build the mouse/keyboard gamescope:

 ```